Paldiu/dnd-info/Diplomat.md

 **Languages:** Common, and two additional languages of your choice
 **Skills:** Choose four from Persuasion, Insight, Deception, Performance, History, Investigation
 **Saving Throws:** Charisma, Wisdom

----

-This structure provides a balanced progression for the Diplomat class, ensuring a steady increase in diplomatic abilities and influence as they advance in levels.